 Department of Sociology

 Dr. Vidal-Ortiz's scholarship cuts across racialization, sexuality, gender, and religion, and is interdisciplinary.
-Aside from the award winning book The Sexuality of Migration, and current completion of his book manuscript about sexual minorities in Santería (an Afro-Cuban religion), he is working on an edited book on Latina/o LGBT Activism in the US and Puerto Rico, as well as various research essays.
+Aside from the award winning book The Sexuality of Migration, and current completion of his book manuscript about sexual minorities in Santería (an Afro-Cuban religion), his co-edited book Queer Brown Voices is forthcoming in September.

-A contributor to the American Sociological Association through several committees, he served as convener (and first non-elected Chair) of a new section called Sociology of the Body and Embodiment, and is 2013-14 Chair of the Sexualities Section.
+A contributor to the American Sociological Association through several committees, he served as convener (and first non-elected Chair) of a new section called Sociology of the Body and Embodiment, is Past Chair of the Sexualities Section, and editorial board member for Sociology of Race and Ethnicity, published by the Section on Racial and Ethnic Minorities.
 Outside the discipline, he collaborates with the Center on Latin American and Latino Studies at AU, and as an editorial board member for Duke's newest journal, TSQ: Transgender Studies Quarterly.

 In the past, he has supported DC community-based groups such as Different Avenues (see related essay on Public Sociology) and the Latino GLBT History Project.